01 of 06

 On Sanibel and Captiva Islands, you won't find any amusement parks, traffic lights, billboard-lined highways, glaring neon, or tracts of high-rise condos.
 Instead, you'll find a laid-back vibe, terrific restaurants, chic shops, and 15 miles of drop-dead-gorgeous beaches.

 You can also enroll your kids in the marine biology classes of the Sanibel Sea School (which offers morning and full-day programs for kids aged 6 to 13 (as well as an adult program).
 Alternatively, you could kayak through a mangrove swamp, sample some local ice cream, or visit the islands' lighthouse on Point Ybel.Continue to 6 of 6 below.

 Padre Island, Texas

 Aside from the town of South Padre Island on its southern end, the island is quite sparsely populated.
-The central portion of the island is preserved in a natural state as the Padre Island National Seashore.
-North Padre is where you'll find the pristine, unencumbered Texas coast—a dramatic contrast to the often congested scene of South Padre.
+The central portion of the island is preserved in a natural state as the Padre Island National Seashore, but North Padre is where you'll find the pristine, unencumbered Texas coast—a dramatic contrast to the often congested scene of South Padre.

 Along with the fabulous beaches, you can also take your family to see Texas' biggest waterpark Schlitterbahn, visit Sea Turtle, Inc., tour the Point Isabel lighthouse, or explore the Dolphin Research and Sea Life Nature Center.